 Below is some guidance for the use of clinicians interested in antibody testing and interpretation of a positive result

-If positive autoantibodies are identified currently outside of the research studies then referral to a neurologist with a special interest in neuroimmunology is advised.
-The neurologist will make a clinical judgement on the probability of an underlying or evolving autoimmune encephalitis, including often with the use of MRI brain imaging, EEG and spinal fluid examination.
-At present we advise empirical immunotherapy for atypical cases with prominent cognitive dysfunction, seizures, movement disorder, refractory symptoms to conventional antipsychotic therapy and/or with supportive evidence of an autoimmune process including normal or abnormal MRI, inflammatory spinal fluid and/or slow EEG (see publications), but a careful clinical assessment with psychiatry, psychology and neurology involvement is advised for each patient, and other treatable causes (tumours, infection, metabolic causes) should be excluded.
+The SINAPPS2 trial neurologists are based in hospitals across England and clinicians are encouraged to consider referring adult patients with acute psychosis and anti-neuronal antibodies to hospitals listed below.
+The neurologist will make a clinical judgement on the probability of an underlying or evolving autoimmune encephalitis, often with the use of MRI brain imaging, EEG and spinal fluid examination.
+At present we advise immunotherapy for atypical cases with prominent cognitive dysfunction, seizures, movement disorder, refractory symptoms to conventional antipsychotic therapy and/or with supportive evidence of an autoimmune process including normal or abnormal MRI, inflammatory spinal fluid and/or slow EEG (see publications).
+A careful clinical assessment with psychiatry, psychology and neurology involvement is advised for each patient, and other treatable causes (tumours, infection, metabolic causes) should be excluded.

 There are currently nine active SINAPPS2 sites located in different NHS acute hospitals across England.

 Below there is the list of the sites recruiting for SINAPPS2.
 Click on the name of the hospital to be put in contact with the local SINAPPS2 staff: